Asking for donations

-So, you’re all signed up and your 40 Hour Famine Profile is looking sensational.
-Now all you have to do is start asking people for donations.
-We know it can be awkward, so here are some tips to kick things off.
+So, you’re all signed up and you’ve got your online fundraising page looking sensational.
+Now you just have to ask people for donations.
+We know it can be awkward, so here are some tips.

 Get your head around the issue